muqsitmalik/News-App/README.md

 # News-App
 News App | Kotlin

-News App provides health news to the user at the same place using API
+News App provides news to the user at the same place using API